Brian Downey (actor)

-Brian Downey (born 31 October 1944 in St. John's, Newfoundland) is a Canadian actor best known for his portrayal of Stanley Tweedle in the science-fiction television series Lexx.
+Brian Downey (born 31 October 1944) is a Canadian actor best known for his portrayal of Stanley Tweedle in the science-fiction television series Lexx.

 Career

-Downey is a character actor who has appeared in various films and guest starring roles on TV, including Up at Ours and a recurring role on Millennium.
+Downey is mainly a character actor and has appeared in various films and television series, including Up at Ours and a recurring role on Millennium.
 His first film role was in a 1986 Andy Jones film called The Adventure of Faustus Bidgood, which features the entire cast of CODCO.
 Downey has enjoyed a long professional relationship with Lexx creator Paul Donovan, dating back at least to 1988, when Donovan cast Downey in the time travel adventure film Norman's Awesome Experience.

-Downey would star on Lexx through four made-for-TV films and the subsequent three-season TV series.
+Downey starred in the main role as Stanley H. Tweedle in the science fiction series Lexx, spanning four made-for-TV films and three subsequent full-length seasons.
 He also appeared as Cardinal Juan de Mella in Donovan's medieval TV thriller The Conclave.
-Downey has worked with Jessica Lange, JoBeth Williams, Sam Rockwell, and directors such as Joe Sargent.
-He won the only acting award at the 2010 Atlantic Film Festival for his role in Whirligig, directed by Chaz Thorne, with whom he has worked on two previous features.
-He played the evil gang leader "The Drake", who runs the town in the feature film Hobo with a Shotgun, starring Rutger Hauer and directed by Jason Eisener.
+Downey has worked with popular actors such as Jessica Lange, JoBeth Williams and Sam Rockwell and directors such as Joe Sargent.
+He won his only acting award at the 2010 Atlantic Film Festival for his role in Whirligig, directed by Chaz Thorne, with whom he has worked on two previous features.
+He played the evil gang leader "The Drake", in the feature film Hobo with a Shotgun, starring Rutger Hauer and directed by Jason Eisener.

 Downey is also a musician and writer.
 Before being recruited as an actor, he spent many years as a bass player, guitarist, and blues harmonica player.
 As of 2020, a Canadian talent management firm advertises him as a big band bandleader and drummer, playing swing music.
 He has been a writer for many stage plays and has led many scriptwriting workshops.
 His first full-length stage play, Peter's Other War, was produced during the summer of 2009.